Certificate of Completion of Training (CCT): guidance for GP trainees

-Once the RCGP GPSA team has received all relevant documentation and your file is in order, a recommendation for CCT will be sent to GMC within 15 working days.
-Providing the GMC have received your completed application form, the CCT will be sent out no earlier than 10 working days before your end of training date, and you will be placed on the GP Register on your final day of training.
+Once we have received all relevant documentation and your file is in order, we aim to make our recommendation to the GMC within 15 working days.
+Providing the GMC have received your completed application form, your CCT will be sent out no earlier than 10 working days before your end of training date, and you will be placed on the GP Register on the final day of your training.

 I have lost my JCPTGP certificate and need a replacement

-Historically, the Joint Committee of Postgraduate Training for General Practice (JCPTGP) were responsible for issuing certificates of completion of training.
-In 2005, they were replaced by the Postgraduate Medical Education and training Board (PMETB) and in 2010 the PMETB merged with the GMC.
+Before 2005, the Joint Committee on Postgraduate Training for General Practice (JCPTGP) was responsible for issuing certificates of completion of training.
+They were replaced by the Postgraduate Medical Education and Training Board (PMETB) and these responsibilities were passed to the GMC in 2010.

-Any questions about certificates issued by the three organisations should be directed to the GMC.
+Any questions about certificates issued by these three organisations should be directed to the GMC.

 I passed my CSA/AKT exam outside of training.
 Can I still apply for a CCT?